nihaldhamani/academic-kickstart/content/project/seeker-vision/index.md

 ## Ongoing Work

-JSC has chosen to fund continued research in order to develop a second-generation system capable of computing relative pose as an extension of the current relative bearing capabilities.
+The Seeker team at JSC has chosen to fund continued research in order to develop a system capable of computing relative pose using a monocular camera.

-## Longhorn Research Poster Session

-We presented our research at UT Research Week's poster session in April 2019 and won the 1st-place audience favorite award.
-You can find our poster [here](seeker_utrw_poster.pdf).